democracyforwardaotearoanewzealand/introduction/README.md

 31/05/2026: DF is aware of financial misconduct by those subjecting Kiwibank to Sunday trading restrictions leading to DF not being able to review the DF budget in full.

+31/05/2026: Three locksmiths have not arrived.
+The Mayor did not respond to a request to do the work.
+I await a fourth locksmith to reply via email.

 **What is DF?**

 Current plans are to distribute 5G or Starlink based voting rods to households, so people can vote on a range of issues from their home.
 Every Saturday.
 Issues are presented on Free To Air TV.